Bhoomi Movie Review: Revenge Is Served Stale And It's More On Us!

 Music

 The songs act more like fillers and are randomly placed.
-Sample this- someone calls out Aditi saying that her lover is waiting for her.
+Sample this - someone calls out Aditi saying that her lover is waiting for her.
 Cut to the song starts playing.
 Yes.
 JUST LIKE THAT!